OpenCS-ksa/opencs-ksa.github.io/docs/Problems/problem3.md

 ## Q6.
 Triangle (Hard)
 Write a function <U>triangle</U>:
 > input parameter :  three positive integers a, b, c (length of each edges)
-> return value : type of the triange ("Acute Triangle" or "Obtuse Triangle" or "Right Triange")
+> return value : type of the triange ("Acute Triangle" or "Obtuse Triangle" or "Right Triangle")

 ```python
 def triangle(a, b, c):